 This one would look so pretty framed in a unicorn-themed room or is a fun activity for a unicorn birthday party:

-You can do smaller designs and make cards out of them!
-Or just have fun making the black scratch art 🙂
+You can do smaller designs and make cards out of them or kids can draw their own designs.

 - Dish Soap